Email infrastructure for agents that talk to other agents

 Does the receiving agent need to use MultiMail?

-No. The X-MultiMail-Signature header is a standard email header.
-Any agent or service that receives email can verify it by fetching the sender's public key from /.well-known/multimail-signing-key — a plain HTTP GET that returns a PEM-encoded public key.
+No. The X-MultiMail-Identity header travels as a standard email header.
+Any agent or service that receives email can verify it by fetching MultiMail's public key from /.well-known/multimail-signing-key — a plain HTTP GET that returns a JWK — and checking the claim's ECDSA P-256 signature.
 The receiving side only needs a MultiMail mailbox if it also wants to send signed replies with its own verified identity.

 What signing algorithm does MultiMail use?